-Frequently Asked Questions about the curriculum, structure and overall program
+Frequently Asked Questions about curriculum, structure and program

 What is the educational philosophy of the preschool?
 We are a cooperative, play-based preschool with two lead teachers— one for the 3-5 year old mixed age group (with up to 16 students), and one for the 2-3 year old group (with up to 9 students).
 Our teachers are familiar with many early childhood approaches, and together with the Curriculum Committee, we have created a customized approach aligned most closely with Reggio Emilia, Emergent Curriculum, and Montessori styles.

 What is the educational background and experience of the teachers and staff?
 Our highly experienced and Masters-level teachers have been in the field for more than 10 years in preschool and elementary settings.
 They are excellent teachers, and more importantly, parents of children in the program.